Sibling: Consanguinity and genetics

-A person may share more than the standard consanguinity with their sibling if their parents are related (the coefficient of inbreeding is greater than zero).
-Interestingly half siblings can be related by as "three quarters siblings" (related by 3/8) if their unshared parents have a consanguinity of 50%.
-This means the unshared parents are either siblings, making the half siblings cousins, or parent and child, making them half aunt-uncle and niece-nephew.
+A person may share more than the standard consanguinity with their sibling if their parents are closely biologically related (the coefficient of inbreeding is greater than zero).
+Interestingly, half-siblings can be related by as "three-quarters siblings" (related by 3/8) if their unshared parents have a consanguinity of 50%.
+This means the unshared parents are either siblings, making the half-siblings cousins, or parent and child, making them half- aunt-uncle and niece-nephew.

+Percentage distribution

+In practice, full siblings do not share exactly 50% of their DNA, as chromosomal crossover only occurs a limited number of times and, therefore, large chunks of a chromosome are shared or not shared at one time.
+In fact, the mean DNA fraction shared is 50.28% with a standard deviation of 3.68%, meaning approximately 1/4 of sibling pairs share more than 52.76% of their DNA, while 1/4 share less than 47.8%.

+There is a very small chance that two half-siblings might not share any genes if they didn't inherit any of the same chromosomes from their shared parent.
+This is possible for full-siblings as well, though even more unlikely.
+But because of how homologous chromosomes swap genes (due to chromosomal crossover during meiosis) during the development of an egg or sperm cell, however, the odds of this ever actually occurring are practically non-existent.

 Birth order

 Birth order is a person's rank by age among his or her siblings.
-Typically, researchers classify siblings as "eldest", "middle child", and "youngest" or simply distinguish between "firstborn" and "later-born" children.
+Typically, researchers classify siblings as "eldest", "middle child", and "youngest" or simply distinguish between "first-born" and "later-born" children.

 Birth order is commonly believed in pop psychology and popular culture to have a profound and lasting effect on psychological development and personality.
-For example, firstborns are seen as conservative and high achieving, middle children as natural mediators, and youngest children as charming and outgoing.
-Despite its lasting presence in the public domain, studies have failed to consistently produce clear, valid, and compelling findings.
-Therefore, it has earned the title of a pseudo-psychology amongst the scientific psychological community.
+For example, firstborns are seen as conservative and high-achieving, middle children as natural mediators, and youngest children as charming and outgoing.
+Despite its lasting presence in the public domain, studies have failed to consistently produce clear, valid, compelling findings; therefore, it has earned the title of a pseudo-psychology amongst the scientific psychological community.